How To Store Sourdough Bread

 Storing Sourdough In Plastic Bags

-I am not a huge fan of storing crusty sourdough loaves in plastic bags because they trap all the humidity inside and make the crust soggy/chewy/gross.
+I am not a huge fan of storing crusty, artisan sourdough loaves in plastic bags because they trap all the humidity inside and make the crust soggy/chewy/not great.

 This can be avoided somewhat by placing a piece of paper towel inside of the bag or wrapping the loaf in a kitchen towel before placing it into the bag without sealing or closing the bag.